Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testSomething() {}
 ```

-It's still possible to distinguish links to member and extensions in a form of `[Type.functionName]` using import
+It's still possible to distinguish links to member and extensions in a form of `[Type.extensionName]` using import
 aliases:

 ```kotlin